 Although there are abundant references to angels in the Bible, they are not meant to inform us about their dazzling nature.
 When they are mentioned, it is always in order to inform us further about God, His actions, and how He works out the plan of salvation.

 What then can we say about them?
 They are not omnipresent.
 They are not restricted by time or space.
 Angels are without bodies and hence invisible.
 And although they are pure spirits, they can take on human form.
-We see this happening when two angels came to Lot in the form of men to tell them to get out of Sodom (Gen.19).
-Also, on the day of the resurrection the women who went to the tomb saw two men “in clothes that gleamed like lightening” (Luke 24:4).
+We see this happening when two angels came to Lot in the form of men to tell them to get out of Sodom (Gen.19&version=NASB" target="_blank" rel="noopener noreferrer">Gen.19).
+Also, on the day of the resurrection, the women who went to the tomb saw two men “in clothes that gleamed like lightning” (Luke 24:4).
 Matthew records that an angel rolled back the stone and sat on it.
-His appearance was like lightening, and his clothes were white as snow (Matt.28:2).
+His appearance was like lightning, and his clothes were white as snow (Matt.28%3A2&version=NASB" target="_blank" rel="noopener noreferrer">Matt.28:2).

 Angels are endowed with great intelligence (2 Sam.
 14:20).
 Since they are in the presence of God they have a far clearer view of and deeper insight into the meaning of all that happens in this world than we do.
 Our knowledge is always limited, even in our age of computers, Internet and other amazing technological advances.
 But angels do not act on their own; they function and intervene in the world only as God commands.
 Their amazing knowledge and power, like that of all other creatures, are dependent on and derived from Him.
 They are capable of great feats of strength, whether it is in slaying more than 180,000 in one evening, or setting an apostle free from prison (2 Kings 19:35; Acts 12).